assely/documentation/user.md

 <a name="columns-on-the-list-of-users"></a>
 ## [Columns on the list of Users](#columns-on-the-list-of-users)

-The `columns` method inside `app\Users.php` file allows to define custom columns which are displayed on the list of users.
+The `columns` method inside the `app\Users.php` file allows for defining custom columns which are displayed on the list of users.

-Users accepts one kind of column: user.
+Users accept one kind of column: user.

 ```php
 public function columns()